2020 plans from our annual meeting

 - Nous allons remettre des exemplaires du plan d’action aux propriétaires.

 Water testing results

-- See detailed recent and historical water quality reports and a 2014 study of the Lake ecosystem by ABV-7
+- See the 2019 summary and all water data back to 2005 and a 2014 study of the Lake ecosystem by ABV-7

 Protect the clean water we enjoy